Static Pricing Guarantees for Queueing Systems: Introduction

 We consider a generalization of the classic $M/M/C$ queueing model.
 We assume that customers arrive according to a Poisson process, service times are exponentially distributed, and customers' valuation distributions are regular.
 The service provider sets a price that can change with the state, and customers purchase the service if their valuation exceeds the price.
 The class of regular distributions is standard to consider in revenue management and auction theory, and includes the uniform, exponential, Gaussian, and some heavy tail distributions.
 The service provider seeks to optimize two objectives, maximizing revenue while minimizing congestion.
 To reduce this multi-objective problem to a single-objective one, we assume the service provider seeks to maximize their expected revenue rate minus some constant times the average number of customers in the system.
 This constant captures the desired penalty the service provider wishes to associate with congestion in the system.
 For example, in the context of cloud computing, the congestion penalty may come from the cost of memory on the servers which hold the jobs in queue and from the reputational loss incurred when delays are too long.
 We also consider a related model in which the congestion penalty associated with a policy is proportional to the long-run average sojourn time under that policy.

 The static pricing policies we consider use a single price, and stop selling when the number of customers in the queue reaches a specified threshold.
 These threshold-static pricing strategies are simple to implement and allow us to directly trade off revenue and congestion via the threshold parameter.
 Note that for static policies which do not have a threshold, we show the performance can be arbitrarily poor.
+We emphasize that our guarantees are universal, meaning that they do not depend on the instance and are not asymptotic in nature.
 Our proofs are by construction, and we use the static price that results in the same expected arrival rate as the optimal policy.
 This construction has two key advantages: \textit{(i)} the revenue rate when the state is below the threshold is always at least as good as the optimal policy due to an application of Jensen's inequality \textit{(ii)} we can directly relate our policy to the expected queue length of the optimal policy via Little's law.
 However, this use of the optimal policy's average arrival rate (denoted $\tilde{\lambda}$) is purely a proof device; in practice, one would not need to compute $\tilde{\lambda}$ or find the optimal dynamic policy.
 Instead, a decision-maker can search directly over the two parameters (the price and cutoff threshold) to implement a static policy.

 We now summarize the main contributions of the paper.

 \begin{itemize} \item When there is a single server, which corresponds to the classic M/M/1 queue, Theorem \ref{singleServerProfit} shows that a static pricing policy can always attain at least half of the optimal value of the optimal dynamic pricing policy.
 We note that the objective is mixed-sign, and it is notoriously challenging to generate approximation guarantees for such settings since the optimal value can be arbitrarily close to zero.